Chuy García: Cook County Board of Commissioners

 In 2010, García ran for the Cook County Board of Commissioners, challenging 7th district member and HDO candidate Joseph Mario Moreno in the Democratic primary.
 García defeated him, 9,602 votes (54.74%) to 7,939 (45.26%).
 In the general election, he defeated Green Party nominee Paloma M. Andrade, 24,612 votes (86.29%) to 3,912 (13.72%).
 After the election, Toni Preckwinkle appointed García Floor Leader.
 He was reelected unopposed to a second term on the Board of Commissioners in the 2014 elections.

+Chicago mayoral campaigns

 2015 mayoral campaign

 García entered the mayoral race against incumbent mayor Rahm Emanuel after being recruited by Chicago Teachers Union President Karen Lewis, a leading progressive candidate who had fallen ill and was forced to call off her own campaign.
 García won 34% of the vote in the February 24 primary, and Emanuel failed to win more than 50%, forcing a runoff election on April 7.
 The campaign received national attention, and some considered it a preview of the 2016 Democratic presidential primary.
 Senator Bernie Sanders endorsed García in what he called a "political revolution in Chicago."
 García opposed the Ashland Bus Rapid Transit plan, the Belmont flyover, and red light cameras.
 Emanuel won the runoff election with 55% of the vote.